 Reporting Outside Scholarships

 Students must notify our office of all outside awards received, including awards paid directly to you.
-Please report your outside scholarships to our office using the Report Private Scholarships form.
+Please report your outside scholarships to our office using the Self Report Private Scholarships tool via myUCF.

 Meeting Satisfactory Academic Progress (SAP)